-Assessing pediatric patients requires a nuanced understanding of growth and development, as well as the ability to recognize variations in clinical presentations across different ages.
-Pediatric assessment encompasses gathering a thorough history, conducting physical examinations, and interpreting findings that may differ significantly from adult presentations.
-This blog explores the essential components of a pediatric assessment, including age-specific techniques, common challenges, and best practices to ensure an accurate and holistic evaluation of pediatric patients.
+Assessing pediatric patients involves a detailed understanding of their growth and development, as well as the ability to recognise how clinical presentations can vary with different ages.
+A thorough pediatric assessment includes gathering a comprehensive medical history, conducting physical examinations, and interpreting findings that may differ significantly from those in adults.

 1. Building Rapport and Gaining Trust